Glass Reinforced Polyester Pipe & Fittings

-Superlit is a flexible glass reinforced polyester (GRP) pipe system suitable for pressure and non pressure applications.
+Superlit is a flexible glass reinforced polyester (GRP) pipe system suitable for pressure and non pressure water supply, wastewater and industrial applications.

 The Werribee Irrigation Modernisation is a staged approach to redeveloping the Werribee Irrigation District (WID)—known as one of Melbourne’s ‘vegetable gardens’, and located on the city’s doorstep by the Werribee River estuary.
 Since the influx of Australia’s first settlers, the district has remained an important agriculture centre since the early 19th century.
 The region is one of Victoria’s biggest producers of fresh vegetables, and replacing their ageing irrigation infrastructure has the positive impact of increasing water security and boosting agricultural growth within the region.